Your Cart

 Lesson thumbnail

-Pravin Mashe is another experienced young artist from the clan who is one of the leading artists in Indian tribal art.
-Having travelled across many parts of the country to promote the art form, Pravin brings innovation into the traditional art form.
+Pravin Mhase, another young artist from the clan and one of the leading artists in Indian tribal art.
+Having travelled across many parts of the country to promote the art form, in this lesson Pravin Mhase tell you how he brings innovation to the traditional art form.

 5 mins